COVID-19: Healthy Living Strategies

 Habitual physical activity is associated with the maintenance of neutrophil migratory dynamics in healthy older adults.
 Brain Behav Immun.
 2016 Aug; 56: 12–20.
 PMC4929133.

-See our latest retail store and website COVID-19 policies and the most recent provincial public health orders and guidelines for Manitoba.
+See our latest COVID-19 policies in store.
+View the most recent provincial public health guidelines for Manitoba.